-^{} Of all the projected total contributions, only the first year's (i.e., 2017) contribution has been reduced by discount for prepaid contributions, transfers from County Investment Account and O.C.
-Sanitation District UAAL Deferred Account, if any.
+\ Of all the projected total contributions, only the first year's (i.e., 2018) contribution has been reduced by discount for prepaid contributions and transfers from County Investment Account, if any.

-Note: We have not utilized the balance in the County Investment Account and O.C.
-Sanitation District UAAL Deferred Account to change the projected total contributions even though those amounts have been used to reduce the NPL for the County and O.C.
-Sanitation District as of December 31, 2017.
+Note: We have not utilized the balance in the County Investment Account to reduce the projected total contributions in column (b) even though those amounts have been used to reduce the NPL for the County as of December 31, 2018.

-^{} Less than \$1 million, when rounded.
+\\ Less than \$1 million, when rounded.

-^{ \$381,910} million when discounted with interest at the rate of 7.00% per annum has a value of \$160 million as of December 31, 2017.
-Of this amount, about \$134 million is the balance available in the County Investment Account and \$15 million is the O.C.
-Sanitation District UAAL Deferred Acount as of December 31, 2017.
+\\\ \$272,944 million when discounted with interest at the rate of 7.00% per annum has a value of \$131 million as of December 31, 2018, which is about the balance in the County Investment Account as of December 31, 2018.